Contact Jerry Blank

 The day’s destination: Old Faithful geyser, Yellowstone National Park

-As it happened, he ended up driving many miles that day, and was beginning to show his impatience as the afternoon wore on.
-Part of the problem was the lack of scenery.
+Many miles later, my son was beginning to show his impatience as the afternoon wore on.
+Part of the problem was the lack of scenery in that corner of the park.
 I explained that in 1998, a few years before he was born, forest fires had burned over 30 percent of Yellowstone National Park.
 The forest had regenerated, as forests do.
 The new stands of lodgepole pines were healthier and denser... but mile after mile of densely-packed young evergreen trees is monotonous, as scenery goes.

 The other issue is the fact that Yellowstone National Park is not as mountainous as many folks believe it to be.
 In most of the park, one literally “can’t see the forest for the trees.”
 If one wants a grand sweeping view of the park, one has to visit the Mount Washburn overlook, or head into the backcountry.
 Yellowstone Lake and the surrounding access highway are at a relatively low elevation, located in the ancient caldera of the Yellowstone supervolcano.
 The park is rich in wildlife and other features that justify its popularity.
 It just doesn’t offer the same alpine views as the ones we’d seen on Highway 212 earlier that day.